MicrosoftDocs/quantum-docs-pr/articles/techniques/putting-it-all-together.md

 Let's return to the example of the teleportation circuit defined in [Quantum Circuits](xref:microsoft.quantum.concepts.circuits).
 We're going to use this to illustrate the concepts we've learned so far.
 An explanation of quantum teleportation is provided below for those who are unfamiliar with the theory, followed by a walkthrough of the code implementation in Q#.

 ## Quantum Teleportation: Theory
 Quantum teleportation is a technique for sending an unknown quantum state, which we'll refer to as the '__message__', from a qubit in one location to a qubit in another location (we'll refer to these qubits as '__here__' and '__there__', respectively).
-We can represent our __message__ as a vector using Dirac notation:
+We can represent the state of our __message__ qubit as a vector using [Dirac notation](xref:microsoft.quantum.concepts.dirac):

 $$
 \ket{\psi} = \alpha\ket{0} + \beta\ket{1}